glae/clean-duplicated-files/README.md

 ## Purpose

-This is a very simple script to help friends to clean up their photos/files directories.
+This is a very simple CLI script to help friends to clean up their photos/files directories.

 It can delete duplicated files (same name and size) in **mess folder** when found in **reference folder**.
-It ignores all directory structures (it is not a `diff`-like tool).
+It ignores all directory structures (it is not a `diff`-like tool), it only compares files.

-## How to use
+## How to use the CLI

+There is 2 flavors : with docker or from the sources.

 ### With Docker

 - There is a [`Dockerfile`](Dockerfile).